 Inventory management goes beyond counting inventory

 Managing inventory is not just counting the items on the shelves, but also understanding how the amount of product relates to your profit margin.
-Tight integration between your restaurant inventory management software, accounting system and POS system is critical for key restaurant tasks that help you control your food costs.
+Tight integration between your restaurant inventory management software, restaurant accounting software and POS system is critical for key restaurant tasks that help you control your food costs.

 End-to-End Inventory Management